 Surgery may be recommended if the fracture has caused the bones to move out of alignment.
 Dr. Okoroha brings the bones in correct alignment and may use metal pins, screws and wires to hold the bones in place.
 Your child must wear a cast for a few weeks.
 Exercises to improve the range of motion will be instructed after a month of healing.

-If your child has experienced an elbow fracture, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating children in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If your child has experienced an elbow fracture, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating children in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.